coracle-social/coracle/README.md

 nvm use
 pnpm i

-# Optionally create and populate .env.local to suit your use case
+# Optionally create and populate .env to suit your use case

 # Build the app
 NODE_OPTIONS=--max_old_space_size=16384 pnpm run build